Smoky Chipotle Turkey and Sweet Potato Chili; this uber easy and crazy flavorful chili recipe has both Instant Pot and stove top instructions!

 - Below are the Instant Pot pressure cooker instructions.
 For stove top instructions, see blog post below.

 - First peel and chop your sweet potato, chop your bell pepper, then peel and finely chop your shallots.
+Chop/mince your chipotle pepper.
 Measure out remaining ingredients for quick + easy chili assembly.

 - Switch your pressure cooker to the sauté funtion and add 2 tsp oil.

-- Sauté shallots for 3-5 minutes, until edges are golden and browned, adding garlic towards the end.
+- Sauté shallots for 3-5 minutes, until edges are golden and browned.

 - Next add your ground turkey and cook until medium-rare and browned.

-- Add remaining chili ingredients: red bell pepper, chili powder, cumin, oregano, paprika, cayenne pepper, tomato paste, crushed tomatoes, tomato sauce, and veggie broth.
+- Add remaining chili ingredients: sweet potato, red bell pepper, chipotle pepper in adobo, chili powder, cumin, oregano, paprika, cayenne pepper, tomato paste, crushed tomatoes, tomato sauce, and veggie broth.
 I saved some of the bell pepper for topping my chili, feel free to do the same if you'd like!

 - Switch IP off, then set to HIGH for 9 minutes with lid and vent sealed.